BLB Solicitors

 As a parent or other interested party, before seeking to challenge any recommendation by CAFCASS, it’s strongly recommended that you take legal advice on your options and the best way to approach a challenge.
 Depending on the circumstances, the best approach might be to:

-• ask for an addendum to the CAFCASS report to be prepared, dealing with issues not covered in the original report;
+• ask for an addendum to the CAFCASS report, dealing with issues not covered in the original report;

 • ask the court for permission to instruct an expert;